“Spill the beans, Lizzie. Which is more hazardous? A horse? Or online dating?”

 “You cheated.
 False start,” but she’s grinning as small clods of loose grass and soil fly up in Flint’s wake.

 Running parallel only 400 metres to their right, another forest track is taking the imprint of speed.
 Their tyres gripping into the sandy soil beneath the patchy turf, four off-road motorbikes growl up the incline.
 Regimentally spaced eight metres apart, equidistant to perfection.
 Visors dropped, the four men are in the zone.
 They left early in the certainty that the forest would be theirs and theirs alone.
 They squeeze up the throttles to 45mph.
 Looking ahead to the brow of the hill, the lead biker sees an outer perimeter fence running along the horizon.
-Carefully, he releases his left hand from the handle-bars, quietly praying he doesn’t hit a rut, and points his whole arm out to the left.
-The four bikers slow only fractionally, torsos stiffen in anticipation of the sharp turn, clutches grind, booted feet are lifted from the pedals to stretch straight forward, soles skirting the grass briefly.
+Carefully, he releases his left hand from the handlebars, quietly praying he doesn’t hit a rut, and points his whole arm out to the left.
+The four bikers slow only fractionally, torsos stiffen in anticipation of the sharp turn, clutches grind, booted feet are lifted from the pedals to stretch straight forward, soles skirting the grass briefly.-

 Now travelling at a right angle to their original course, the lead biker is upright again and momentarily dares to turn his neck and check that his mates are all following.
-He knows this area well;, his favourite hook right is coming up fast and he’s itching to put Jerry in his place.
-The wind whips away his words:
+He knows this area well; his favourite hook right is coming up fast and he’s itching to put Jerry in his place.
+The wind whips away his words:,

 “Let’s test your metal, Jerry.
 Bloody ex-officer.
 It’s time for you to eat some dirt.”